Skip to content

 extra Task

-MultiQC sbatch script for Ruhland2016
+MultiQC script for Ruhland2016

 This script fetches the report from the Solutions/ folder.